spikenail/spikenail/README.md

 The rule will be applied only to documents that have `isPublic` property equals `true`.

-Scope could be defined as a function, in this case you have an access to the context variable:
+Scope can be defined as a function.
+In this case you have an access to the context variable:

 ```js
 scope: function(ctx) {